NicIMPACT/impact-model-projects/scenarios/SSP2_GFDL_D_H_WHEA.md

 title: SSP2_GFDL_D_H_WHEA
 ---

-In this scenario, a wheat variety with both drought and heat tolerant traits is adopted throughout the target countries of adoption.
+In this scenario, a wheat variety with both drought and heat tolerant traits is adopted throughout the target countries of adoption (Argentina, South Africa).
 Effects are simulated under the GFDL climate change scenario.